programmergeek/js-tut/notes/js-principles.md

 # Javascript Principles

-Javascripts goes through code line by line executing it.
+Javascript goes through code line by line executing it.
 This is called the "_Thread of Execution_".
 When the instructions are run, the data used in the program is stored in memory.

 <br/>